-Courses offered in the Division of Continuing Education are identical in quality and content to courses offered in the Day Division and are taught by highly qualified and dedicated academics and professionals, many of whom teach in the Day division as well.
+Courses offered in the Division of Continuing Education are identical in quality and content to courses offered in the Day Division and are taught by highly qualified and dedicated academics and professionals.

 Division of Continuing Education courses are scheduled in various formats to provide students with flexible options and the opportunity to complete their programs of study by attending only on evenings and weekends.
 Course schedules include